jfnavarro/st_analysis/README.md

 ### Installation

-Note that the st_analysis package requires R (https://cran.r-project.org/) installed in your system.
+Note that the ST Analysis package requires R (https://cran.r-project.org/) installed in your system.
 To install the ST Analsysis packate just clone or download the repository, cd into the cloned folder and type:

     python setup.py install

 A bunch of scripts will then be available in your system.
 Note that you can always type script_name.py --help to get more information about how the script works.
+The ST Analysis package is compatible with Python 2 and 3 and we recomend to use a virtual environment to make the installation of the dependencies easier.

+* Due to compatibility issues with rpy2 and R (specially in OSX), we recomend to use an R version older than 3.4.

 ## Analysis tools